 This article first appeared in the Christian Research Journal, volume 26, number 2 (2003).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Some groups today, such as the Seventh-day Adventists, teach that keeping the seventh-day Sabbath is a perpetual moral law meant for all people, and that not keeping it is a sign of apostasy and disloyalty to God.
 They base their belief on Genesis 2:1–3, which tells of God resting after His creative work and then sanctifying the Sabbath day, and on the fourth commandment.
 They also argue that the New Testament teaches the continuity of seventh-day Sabbath observance by Christ’s followers, even after Christ’s death.
 These beliefs, however, are misguided.
 There is no universal moral obligation given in Genesis 2 to keep the Sabbath.
 Christ’s finished work on the cross, moreover, abrogated the Mosaic law, and thus the fourth commandment no longer applies to Christians.
 Paul made this clear in his epistles, primarily in Romans, Galatians, and Colossians.
 Apostolic practice in Acts also confirms it.
 To be under the Jewish law, furthermore, brings its curse, for one cannot choose just a part of the law — he or she must obey every precept of it (Gal.
 3:10).
 The Jews kept the Sabbath, but after Christ’s resurrection no biblical data suggests that Christians kept the Sabbath.
 They instead kept the Lord’s Day, which historically has been the first day of the week (Sunday).
 Every day is for worship, not just the Sabbath.
 Sabbath keeping may have some good purposes, but it is not an obligation for believers today, nor is it a sign of apostasy or disloyalty to God not to observe the Sabbath.